MechanicalUA/ConvertToMeshScript/README.md

 1.All materials shown in this exercise for demonstration purposes only.

-2. Script tested and excellent work with:
+2. Script tested and excellent work with: Windows 10, ENG input method in keyboard, Geomagic Design X 2016
-Windows 10
-ENG input method in keyboard
-Geomagic Design X 2016

 3.For another you need to adjust code in the script.